 Colin works regularly with clients to craft legislative and regulatory solutions to sophisticated operational and reimbursement problems in Medicare, Medicaid and Exchange-based insurance programs.
 He previously served as a health policy adviser and counsel to the U.S. Senate Committee on Finance, where he worked on a small team responsible for policy development of major initiatives in Medicare, Medicaid and private insurance, including the creation and evolution of Medicare’s outpatient prescription drug program, or Part D. He also helped break new bipartisan health care coverage ground with the creation of the Health Care Tax Credit (HCTC), which launched new private coverage options for certain U.S. workers displaced by trade agreement outcomes.

-- Counsel to leading national organization of kidney dialysis centers since 2004, consulting and advising providers through significant systems changes including the development of the End Stage Renal Disease Prospective Payment System (ESRD PPS), the operation of ACA insurance systems for individuals with ESRD, and numerous other payment and operational challenges faced by providers that care for one of the Medicare program’s most vulnerable populations.
+- Counsel to a leading national organization of kidney dialysis centers since 2004, consulting and advising providers through significant systems changes, including the development of the End Stage Renal Disease Prospective Payment System (ESRD PPS), the operation of ACA insurance systems for individuals with ESRD and numerous other payment and operational challenges faced by providers that care for one of the Medicare program’s most vulnerable populations.

 - Counsel to the leading national manufacturer of device and diagnostic products focused on women’s health.